Fear and Misery of the Third Reich

 When Sebastijan Horvat is dealing with Brecht, he is at his own origin.
 Theatre that tells the spectators not to stare so romantically, because we’re talking to you and about you, is immanently his theatre. […] The drama Fear and Misery of the Third Reich did not stop the fear and misery of the Third Reich, and neither will this production change our misery.
 Art is a document of failure.
 Excellent actors from the Mladinsko with two guests and with the help of music and other elements accelerate the tempo throughout the performance.
 Two and a half hours with no interval fly by.
 But despite all the Brechtian and Horvatian surprises, we – unsurprisingly, really – recommend Fear and Misery of the Third Reich predominantly to those who like explicitly political theatre.

-The classical format of representation notwithstanding, the scenes first retain their quality and our interest first for their very text, and the cast is of course convincing a sovereign.
-But the second part of the production moves to the present time, the classical costumes are replaced by joggers and sports shoes, and on the aesthetic-visual level, this part plays a lot more with the genre of a show, singing and dancing.
+The classical format of representation notwithstanding, the scenes retain their quality and our interest because of the text itself, and the cast is of course its convincing sovereign.
+But the second part of the production moves to the present time, the classical costumes are replaced by joggers and sports shoes, as on the aesthetic-visual level, this part plays a lot more with the genre of a show, singing and dancing.